londonmeanswild/CS376/design-manifesto.md

 ---
 layout: page
-title: Stop looking to tech for answers.
+title: Stop looking to tech for answers
-subtitle: This is technically a design manifesto for an upper level computer science course.
+subtitle: This is technically a design manifesto for an upper level computer science course
 ---

 #### TLDR;